Stingless bees

 Photo by Ana Sotelo

-Support our petition to legally recognize stingless bees in Peru - for the first time.
+Support our petition to legally recognize and protect stingless bees in Peru for the first time.

-This petition has been approved by the Commission of Agriculture of the Congress - we are now advocating for the full Congress to review it to decide if it becomes a NATIONAL law
+This indigenous-led petition has been approved by the Commission of Agriculture of the Congress of the Republic in Peru - we are now advocating for the full Congress to review it to decide if it becomes a NATIONAL law

 An Amazonian stingless bee collecting pollen from nearby medicinal plants